nkvenom/cloudev-audionotes-final/README.md

 To implement this project, you need to implement the following functions and configure them in the `serverless.yml` file:

-* `Auth` - this function should implement a custom authorizer for API Gateway that should be added to all other functions.
+* `Authorizer3000` - this function implements a custom authorizer for API Gateway that is referenced in all other functions.

 * `GetNotes` - should return all Notes for a current user.
 A user id can be extracted from a JWT token that is sent by the frontend